zzx332/hello-world/README.md

 # hello-world

 Hi visitors!
-this is Eddie,i'd share my code here future. welcome to view.
+this is Eddie,i'd share my code here in the future. welcome to view.